How To Start A Private School – 5 Steps To Take Now

 5. Brand Yourself or Your Business NOW

-Now more than ever before, the government is giving incentives, grants, and loans that you don’t have to pay back to businesses in general, but particularly minority-owned businesses.
-That is businesses owned and run by people of color and women.
+Now more than ever before, other businesses and rich people with foundations, in general, are giving incentives, grants, and loans that you don’t have to pay back to other small businesses.

 Nevertheless, school choice programs provide tuition for students to attend the school of their choice.
-That includes private schools, even small little schools like the ones I advocate teachers and parents starting.
+That includes little micro-schools, like the ones I advocate teachers and parents start.

 Let’s go!
-Let’s position yourself to start your own school.
+Position yourself to start your own school.

 In order to get in position, you need to have a couple of things in place, starting with a business structure.
 What am I talking about?

 Okay, are you going to be a for-profit or nonprofit?
 Will you be a corporation or a partnership?
 Maybe limited liability will be the route for you.
-You have to pick at least one of those.
-I’ve known people to start both for-profit and nonprofit.
+Learn more about business structures here.

 I try not to give specific details about things that will differ from state to state, but I can safely say that starting a business in any state will not cost an arm and a leg.
 Now, if you want a 501c3, which is at the federal level, it will cost a little more.
 However, you can start, register and run your business without having your 501c3 in place.